What Is Wine Body and How To Taste It

 Grape Variety vs. Wine Body

-Some grape varieties are known to produce wines that fit neatly into a wine body type.
+Some grape varieties produce wines that fit neatly into a wine body type.
 Here are a few examples to explore.

 Light-Bodied Red Wines